 - Balance Sheet Data - such as long-term debt, equity, working capital, intangibles

 - Balance Sheet Ratios - consisting of debt to capital, return on equity, net worth per share, days of claims payable

 PULSE looks at a key topic affecting the health plan industry through a detailed analysis.
 Analyses are generally eight pages in length.
 Some of these analyses include:

-- Economies of Scale - What do the SEER Analyses tell us about the virtues of business combinations, outsourcing and management contracts.
+- Economies of Scale - What do the Sherlock Benchmark Analyses tell us about the virtues of business combinations, outsourcing and management contracts.
 We analyze both PMPM costs and staffing ratios.